 Have you been turning up the volume on the TV, radio, or phone speakers?
 Does your family complain that it’s much louder than it used to be, or that it’s far too loud?
 Your loved ones will likely notice your hearing loss before you do, so if they’re telling you that you can’t hear, take it seriously.
 Reaching for the remote and cranking up the volume is a clear sign of hearing loss, as you increase the volume to compensate for your inability to hear soft or high-pitched sounds.

 For many people, tinnitus is an early warning sign of hearing loss.
 Tinnitus is that annoying ringing, buzzing, or whistling sound you hear in your ears, and it often goes hand in hand with hearing loss.
 Tinnitus can be very disconcerting, since these are sounds that only you hear, and you’ll only experience tinnitus in the absence of all other sounds in the environment.
 The best treatment method for tinnitus is to treat your hearing loss with a quality pair of hearing devices that include a tinnitus management program, so you’ll be able to hear as well as finding relief from the tinnitus.

 Hearing Improvement Center

 Hearing loss has often been called an invisible condition, since recognizing the early signs of hearing loss might not be as obvious as you thought.
-Visit us today at Hearing Improvement Center for a hearing test.
+Contact our hearing clinic today to schedule your hearing test.
 We’ll test your hearing range in quiet and in noise and help you determine what type of hearing loss you have.
 Then, we’ll work together to find the perfect device that will match your lifestyle, budget, and hearing needs.